 Mobile catering and ice cream vans

 Both mobile catering and ice cream vans are used for selling food to customers.
-Some ice cream vans only have a freezer – some also have a machine to serve soft ice cream.
+Some ice cream vans only have a freezer – while others also have a machine to serve soft ice cream.
 Like refrigerated vans, both kinds are often conversions of standard vans.

 If you're using your van to sell food, you'll need to register your business at GOV.UK.
 If you’re in England or Wales, you’ll also need a street trading licence.
 You can get more info at GOV.UK.

 Do I need specialist insurance for my van?